|C.V. Starr East Asian Library|

 This collection is located on site.

-Physical DVDs in the collection are available to be requested at the Butler Media Research Coll., Butler Circulation (Non-Circ.).
+Physical items in the collection are available to be requested at the Butler Media Research Coll., Butler Circulation (Non-Circ.).

 This collection has no restrictions.

 Single photocopies may be made for research purposes.
 The C.V.
 Starr East Asian Library maintains ownership of the physical material only.
 Copyright remains with the creator and his/her heirs.
 The responsibility to secure copyright permission rests with the patron.